ARKcodehub/arkcodehub-portfolio/README.md

 # ARKcodehub | Portfolio

-Welcome to the official portfolio of **Aramalla Ranjith Kumar**, also known as **ARKhub**.
+Welcome to the official portfolio of **Aramalla Ranjith Kumar**, also known as **ARK**.
 This project is a clean, modern, and responsive personal website that showcases my web development skills, services, and contact details.

 ## 🌐 Portfolio Live Demo